juanca/blog/README.md

 }
 ```

-If the `MoneyTextField` is a defined component:
+If the `MoneyTextField` is a defined component then its usage will look like the following:

 ```
 export default function MoneyTextField (props) {